surajrana93/TipsOfTheDay/README.md

 # TipsOfTheDay
 A tip of the day program written in python

-This program is designed for you to store tips,learnings and reminders that you wont to be shown everyday.
+This program is designed for you to store tips,learnings and reminders that you want to be shown everyday.
 These 'Tips' are kept in a seperate file.

 There is a specific format to follow to store the Tips file.
 Look at the example.
 It expects ---- delimiter and a category.
 We use the Main.py program to convert the Tips file into a feed for the Read.py program.